mochi-hpc/mochi-doc/docs/source/tutorials/01_setup.rst

 .. note::

    The Docker instructions here rely on a pre-built container image that was built for x86_64 platforms.
-If you host machine has a different CPU architecture (for example, an Apple M1) then you may need to create your own image from scratch to ensure that the tutorial environment works correctly.
+If your host machine has a different CPU architecture (for example, an Apple M1) then you may need to create your own image from scratch to ensure that the tutorial environment works correctly.
    Please see the `instructions for building a Docker image from scratch
    <https://github.com/mochi-hpc-experiments/mochi-docker/tree/main/mochi-tutorial#option-2-building-your-own-image>`_